Jungian Spirituality…What Humpty Dumpty Taught Us About Language & The Parameters Of “The Self”

 Words mean things.
 Duh.

-Archetypes are the organs of the psyche which provide culturally-inherited cognitive categories to navigate and inject meaning into the world.
+Archetypes are the organs of the psyche that provide culturally-inherited cognitive categories to navigate and inject meaning into the world.

 Therefore, for simplicity’s sake, they are the souls meaning manufacturers.